analogdevicesinc/TMC-EvalSystem/README.md

 For detailed changelog, see commit history.

+### Version 3.11.3: (Released)
+- Bug fix for TMC9660-STEPPER-EVAL: Failed to enter application mode even after the application was started.

 ### Version 3.11.2: (Released)
 - Added TMC-API support for TMC9660 and MAX22200.
 - Integrated TMC-API TMC9660 support to TMC9660-based Evalboards.